Plutonomicon/plutarch-plutus/docs/TRICKS.md

 # The isomorphism between `makeIsDataIndexed`, Haskell ADTs, and `PIsDataRepr`

-When [implementing `PIsDataRepr`](./TYPECLASSES.md#implementing-pisdatarepr-and-friends) for a Plutarch type, if the Plutarch type also has a Haskell synonym (e.g. `ScriptContext` is the Haskell synonym to `PScriptContext`) that uses [`makeIsDataIndexed`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx.html#v:makeIsDataIndexed) - you must make sure the constructor ordering is correct.
+When [implementing `PIsDataRepr`](./TYPECLASSES.md#implementing-pisdatarepr-and-friends) for a Plutarch type, if the Plutarch type also has a [Haskell synonym](./CONCEPTS.md#haskell-synonym-of-plutarch-types) (e.g. `ScriptContext` is the Haskell synonym to `PScriptContext`) that uses [`makeIsDataIndexed`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx.html#v:makeIsDataIndexed) - you must make sure the constructor ordering is correct.

-> Aside: What's a "Haskell synonym"?
-It's simply the Haskell type that _is supposed to_ correspond to a Plutarch type.
-There doesn't _necessarily_ have to be some sort of concrete connection (though there can be, using [`PLift`/`PConstant`](./TYPECLASSES.md#pconstant--plift)) - it's merely a connection you can establish mentally.
->
-> This detail does come into play in concrete use cases though.
-After compiling your Plutarch code to a `Script`, when you pass Haskell data types as arguments to the `Script` - they obviously need to correspond to the actual arguments of the Plutarch code.
-For example, if the Plutarch code is a function taking `PScriptContext`, after compilation to `Script`, you _should_ pass in the Haskell data type that actually shares the same representation as `PScriptContext` - the "Haskell synonym", so to speak.
-In this case, that's `ScriptContext`.

 In particular, with `makeIsDataIndexed`, you can assign _indices_ to your Haskell ADT's constructors.
 This determines how the ADT will be represented in Plutus Core.
 It's important to ensure that the corresponding Plutarch type _knows_ about these indices so it can decode the ADT correctly - in case you passed it into Plutarch code, through Haskell.